Advanced SwiftUI TextField: Formatting and Validation

 Solution 2

-Solution 2 uses native SwiftUI methods to achieve the same goal.
-Since it is not possible to use the Formatter or raw text features built into TextField, the implementation is slightly more complex than Solution 1.
-In addition, in order to validate the entered characters in real time, only string types can be used as the binding type of TextField, which makes the call slightly more complex than Solution 1 (which can be further simplified by wrapping it again).
+Solution 2 adopts the native method of SwiftUI to achieve the same goal.
+Since it cannot utilize TextField’s built-in Formatter or original text features, the implementation is more complex than Solution 1.
+Additionally, in order to validate input characters in real-time, only the String type can be used as the binding type for TextField.
+The calling is also slightly more complicated than Solution 1 (it can be further simplified by wrapping it again).

-To save some temporary data, we need to create a class that conforms to ObservableObject to manage the data uniformly.
+To save some temporary data, we need to create a class conforming to ObservableObject to manage the data uniformly.

 Swift